laravel/docs/collections.md

 	// [1, 2]

-You can also add a second argument specifying the amount of items in the chunk:
+You may pass a second argument to limit the size of the resulting chunk:

 	$collection = collect([1, 2, 3, 4, 5]);